BeltStack

 Why we picked each platform and who it fits.

-Best for: Best overall POS system
+Best overall POS system

 Simple, flexible POS for small businesses with in-person and online payments, inventory, and reporting.

-Square POS is our top pick for most small businesses.
+Square is our top pick for most small businesses.
 It offers free software, straightforward pricing, and a range of hardware so you can start small and scale.
 Payments, basic inventory, and reporting are all in one place.
 If you want a POS that is easy to set up and doesn’t lock you into long-term contracts, Square is a strong default.

-Best POS for ecommerce stores4.5From From $39/mo (with Shopify plan)
+Best POS for ecommerce stores

 Shopify POS